ELF-Lab/ParserTools/csv2fst/docs/morphology.md

-# A CS oriented introduction to Algonquian (though really just Ojibwe) morphology
+# A CS-oriented introduction to Algonquian (though really just Ojibwe) morphology

 ## A bit of terminology